 Reducing global dependence on fossil fuels is something we need to take seriously as consumers.
 Here are 10 easy ways you can reduce your oil consumption, right now!

 Third, oil and gas drilling disrupts the natural patterns of wildlife.
 Wild animals are personally dependent upon the earth for their sustenance and habitat.
 When oil drilling sites move in, migration routes are disturbed, as are patterns of breeding, nesting, and communication between animals.
-I’ve personally seen this happen with pronghorn antelope in Wyoming, where my husband and I live.
+I’ve personally seen this happen with pronghorn antelope in Wyoming.

 10 Ways You Can Reduce Your Oil Consumption